VitGottwald/bare-metal-blog/src/pages/posts/ispf-configuration-table.md

 ```
 ISPF_TEMPORARY_DATA_SET_QUALIFIER           = &SYSNAME
 ```

 1. Exit the editor via PF03
 1. Let the utility verify the table.
 1. On the main panel select option 4 _Build Configuration Table Load Module_

 After logging out of TSO and logging back in all worked.

+#### Comment out instead
+Another possibility instead of changing the value of `ISPF_TEMPORARY_DATA_SET_QUALIFIER` is to completely remove it or comment it out by placing `/*` to the first two columns or the table record.

+That way the extra qualifier is not used at all and temp datasets are stored directly at `&SYSUID..SPFLOGx.LIST` instead of `&SYSUID..<qual>.SPFLOGx.LIST`.

+## P.S.

-Note: This is a shortened version of the story.
+This is a shortened version of the story.
 There was a number of try and fail steps in between.